zecure/shadowd/README.md

     mysql -ushadowd -p shadowd < /usr/share/shadowd/mysql_layout.sql

 # Configuration
-The installer creates a configuration at */etc/shadowd/shadowd.ini* which has to be edited.
-The config is annotated and should be self-explanatory.
+The installer copies the configuration file to */etc/shadowd/shadowd.ini*.
+The file is annotated and should be self-explanatory.